dbieber/davidbieber.com/hugo/content/post/2018-10-21-apps-script-mail-merge/index.md

 The call to `getDraftMessageBySubject` gets a draft from our Gmail drafts that we’ll use later to send the emails to our friends.

 We use the `SpreadsheetDB.forEachRow` function to perform an action for each row in the spreadsheet except the headers.
-We pass a function with no name (an “anonymous function”) to SpreadsheetDB, and SpreadsheetDB will call that function once per non-header row of our spreadsheet.
+We pass a function with no name (an "anonymous function") to SpreadsheetDB, and SpreadsheetDB will call that function once per non-header row of our spreadsheet.

 ```javascript
     var name = row[indexes["Name"]];